Bands That Don’t Suck: U2

 As far as the concerts that I was fortunate enough to attend, they were both well worth the wait and the cost.
 I vividly remember singing along to “I Still Haven’t Found What I’m Looking For” at the Vertigo concert and knowing exactly what Bono meant when he said that God occasionally walks through the room during a show.
 I will never forget it.
 Although, I think my brain did overload and shut down from too much awesomeness when they played “Where The Streets Have No Name” because I have little to no recollection of it.
 All I know is that I walked out of that arena a different person than when I walked in.
 My wife, who was only a moderate U2 fan before the concert, was fully converted by the show’s end.
 She immediately bought some Converse shoes like the Edge, which made me love her even more.
 She also informed me that the drummer was hot.
 Watch your back, Mullen…

 In addition to those particular shows, I’ve been able to have a few other memorable experiences that have centered around my music obsessions.
-I’ve walked across Abbey Road, I’ve held Jimi Hendrix’s guitar, I’ve tried to pretend I wasn’t tearing up while Bruce Springsteen sang “My City Of Ruins” at the first Jazz Fest following Hurricane Katrina.
+I’ve walked across Abbey Road (barefoot, mind you), I’ve held Jimi Hendrix’s guitar, I’ve tried to pretend I wasn’t tearing up while Bruce Springsteen sang “My City Of Ruins” at the first Jazz Fest following Hurricane Katrina.
 All good stuff.
 But I think my favorite might be the hour I took out of my do-over honeymoon (That’s right, honeymoon) in Ireland to sojourn to Hanover Quay Studios in Dublin.
 It was a do-over because Hurricane Katrina washed out the plans for our first one.
 Long story for another day.
 Anyway, on our first day in Dublin I asked our tour guide where Hanover “Kway” was.
 He informed me it was pronounced “Key” and that I was an idiot.
 Fair enough.
 (Ok, he didn’t actually call me an idiot, but he definitely had a chuckle at my ignorance.
 Can’t blame him.)
 When he was done correcting my Gaelic, he pointed me in the right direction and the missus and I headed off.
 U2 weren’t home at the time, but that didn’t stop me from getting my freak on.
 (Click each photo to enlarge)

 The Promised Land Gangsta lean, son I can feel the power Nope, not U-2